The 13 Things That ‘Horrify’ Introverts the Most

 Any sort of public speaking scares me to death as someone who is basically a career introvert.
 It doesn’t matter if I’m leading a meeting of three participants or speaking to a larger audience, the thought of being the center of attention in any way, shape, or form truly terrifies me.
 It’s kind of like a fear of heights — you don’t understand it truly unless you suffer from it.
 All of the workarounds don’t seem to work, and I just manage it by avoiding it as much as possible.

-8. Getting trapped in a social commitment that can prolong for hours.
+8. Getting trapped in a social commitment that goes on for hours.

 There’s nothing more frightening than getting trapped in a social commitment that can prolong for hours (like public speaking or large parties).
 I prefer shorter engagements when my energy levels are higher, but once things drag on, it becomes impossible to focus and incredibly uncomfortable!